-To celebrate five years of bringing the campus and community together for interactive events and causal conversations at Cal Poly Science Café, the Robert E. Kennedy Library announces Open Science Cafe.
+To celebrate five years of bringing the campus and community together for interactive events and causal conversations at Cal Poly Science Café, the Robert E. Kennedy Library launched a new initiative, Open Science Cafe.

 Open Science Cafe is designed to inspire and empower students to make their own Cal Poly Science Café event with the researcher, thought leader or creative mover and shaker of their choice.
 This is an opportunity to gain project management experience from start (concept and development) to finish (implementation and assessment) with a mentor.
 The event can relate to any discipline; it doesn’t have to be about science.

-In addition to the $3,000 event budget, students will receive a $500 stipend for their leadership.
+In addition to the $3,000 event budget, students receive a $500 stipend for their leadership.

 Want to know more?
-Read our blog for more about Open Science Cafe.
+Read our blog about Open Science Cafe.